 - Testing the cells’ ability for Self-Renewal.
-This is accomplished simply by growing and sub-culturing the cells for extended periods of time and evaluating their rate of growth.
-At each stage, the cells can also be inspected through a microscope to ensure that they look healthy and remain undifferentiated.
+This is accomplished simply by growing and sub-culturing the stem cells for extended periods of time and evaluating their rate of growth.
+At each stage, the stem cells can also be inspected through a microscope to ensure that they look healthy and remain undifferentiated.

 - Testing for the presence of specific Gene Transcription factors.
 Let me explain.
 Every cell is constantly activating and deactivating specific genes which are the templates for the creation of different proteins.
 For instance, when we eat sugar, cells in our pancreas will create the protein insulin which is essential in regulating our blood sugar levels.
 To do this, certain transcription factors that turn-on the transcription of the insulin gene will be made.
 Conversely, when our sugar levels are low and we don’t need insulin any more, transcription factors will be made that inhibit the transcription of the insulin gene.
 Basically transcription factors are what turn-on or turn-off the transcription of genes.
 When stem cells are in an undifferentiated state, they produce certain transcription factors; specifically the “Oct-4” and “Nanog” transcription factors.
 Apparently, without these factors, the cells will start going down the path of differentiation.
 Therefore to establish that the cells we are growing are true undifferentiated stem cells, the transcription factors “Oct-4” and “Nanog” must be present.

 - All cells have specific membrane cell-surface-markers that are characteristic for that kind of cell.
-Thus we can test for the presence of cell-surface-markers that are typical of Stem-cells.
+Thus we can test for the presence of cell-surface-markers that are typical of stem cells.

 - Another important determination is to test for the cells durability.
-Can the cells be frozen and thawed and still remain viable.
+Can the stem cells be frozen and thawed and still remain viable.

 - Testing to see if the stem cells are truly pluripotent… meaning that they can differentiate into any kind of adult cell.
 This can be accomplished by allowing the cells to naturally and spontaneously differentiate, or by stimulating them by inducing them into differentiation.
-Some labs even inject the cells into laboratory mice to see what kind of tissues might grow in the injected area.
+Some labs even inject the stem cells into laboratory mice to see what kind of tissues might grow in the injected area.
 As you recall from the previous article, truly pluripotent stem cells can differentiate into any one of three fundamental cell types, (germ layers), endoderm, mesoderm and ectoderm cells.